 This wonderful blog documents the process of remodelling, decorating and the ‘inevitable redecorating’ of a house.
 As we write this article, Karisa at Petite Modern Life has just bought a new house.
 So we’re sure you can expect even more budget friendly tips from this DIY enthusiast.

 While the blog is American so focuses a lot on American products and prices, you can still adopt many of the styles and tips featured here.
 The beauty of interior design is that ideas from all over the world can be used in your home, because it’s your unique space and you don’t have to settle for a trend that your country may currently be latched on to.
 So be sure to give Petite Modern Life a browse to add to your no doubt endless list of ideas.

 Where to start?
-The ‘Home Tours’ section takes a look at both old and new homes, as well as holiday homes and the homes of others.
+The website takes a look at both the old and new homes.

 A biologist by day, DIY’er by night – Emily at Table and Hearth is like some sort of blogging superhero!
 Table and Hearth gathers together all of Emily’s DIY craft projects, décor tips and a look inside her home, alongside other content.